jbech-linaro/ibart/docs/run.rst

 By doing so, IBART will first run the jobs ``01-optee-qemu.yaml`` and when that has completed it will continue with ``02-linux-kernel.yaml``.
 You don't have to number like this, but the running order might not be what you expect if you don't do it.

 At this moment it is only possible to use job definitions at the server.
-In the future we will add support for reading a ``ibart.yaml`` from the Git / pull request itself.
+In the future we will add support for reading a ``ibart.yaml`` from the Git / pull request itself (see proof of concept branch https://github.com/jbech-linaro/ibart/tree/remote_yaml).

 Starting IBART
 --------------